SimDynamX/SpaceTeamsROS/README.md

 | ----- | ----- | ----- |

 # Space Teams PRO ROS 2 Integration
-See the wiki here: https://github.com/SimDynamX/SpaceTeamsROS/wiki
+All info is on the wiki here: https://github.com/SimDynamX/SpaceTeamsROS/wiki